lyal178/weather-app/README.md

 Weather App 🌤️

-A simple, responsive weather application built using React that displays the current weather information for any city in the world.
+A simple, responsive weather application built using React + Vite that displays the current weather information for any city in the world.
 This project is part of my portfolio to showcase my frontend development skills.

 Features